ayah825/cse15l-lab-reports/lab-report-2.md

 Welcome to my seccond lab report!
 In this lab report I will be showing you a server I created and SSH Keys.
 Once again, please don't mind my spelling, I need to figure out how to enable spell check on github in the future.
+Also, as I have learned from the prior lab report, the code blocks are not really vissible in the pdf verison so going to my website might be easier for grading.

 ## Chat Web Server:
 For this assignment a created a web server that essentially takes the URL and parses a message and